 Some of this information can also make it’s way into the private sector.
 For example, when the U.S. scans your license plate at a border crossing, the record of your trip is retained in various government databases.
 The National Insurance Crime Bureau (NICB), a not-for-profit organization funded by insurance companies, is given access to that information for the stated purpose of detecting stolen vehicles or insurance fraud.

 One important note: if you are denied entry into the country, the worst thing you can do is to attempt entry at a different border crossing on the same day, thinking you have a fresh chance with a new customs agent.
 Denied admissions are updated in a centralized database and are accessible immediately at every port of entry.
 This could jeopardize your ability to enter the country for the rest of your life.

 Obtaining a Copy of Your File Information

-Both the U.S. and Canada have a way for you to obtain a copy of the information that the government has collected about you.
-To get your information from the U.S. see our page on the Freedom of Information Act.
-To ask Canada for your files see our page on the Privacy Act.
-Given that the two countries are swapping information, it is possible that parts of your files from both countries could in in the records you receive.
+Both the U.S. and Canada have a way for you to obtain a copy of some of the information that the government has collected about you.
+You may not be able to see your ATS rating.
+To get what you can from your United States files see our page on the Freedom of Information Act.
+To ask Canada for your files, see our page on the Privacy Act.
+Given that the two countries are swapping information, it is possible that parts of your files from both countries could in the records you receive.
 However, getting this information is not as easy as it sounds so expect it to take some time and energy.